mubbie/mubbie.github.io/_posts/2022-11-02-first-post-welcome.md.md

 - master computer science concepts
 - master mathematical concepts
 - read a lot of books and engage with diverse ideas
+- take on meaningful challenges and enjoy this beautiful journey of life

 I would share my thoughts and insights as I walk that journey.